-- The seriousness and relevance of the disclosure in relation to the position applied for - The nature of the offence or other matters revealed - The length of time since the offence or other matters occurred

-- Whether it was a one-off incident or if there is a pattern of offending behaviour - Whether the candidate's circumstances have changed since the offending behaviour or other matters occurred - The circumstances around the incident, including any extenuating circumstances surrounding the offence, and explanations offered - Whether the candidate has accepted responsibility for their actions
+- The seriousness and relevance of the disclosure in relation to the position applied for - The length of time since the offence or other matters occurred - Whether it was a one-off incident or if there is a history of incidents - The circumstances around the incident - Whether the candidate has accepted responsibility for their actions

 A risk assessment will be conducted by the headteacher following a positive disclosure, before deciding on the candidate's suitability.
 A record of all recruitment decisions following positive DBS disclosures will be kept by the SBM.
 Depending on the circumstances of each case, the chair of the governing board may be asked to countersign the form recording the recruitment decision.
+A flowchart of DBS criminal record checks and barred list checks can be found on page 64 of 'Keeping children safe in education' - the school will adhere to this flowchart when making recruitment decisions.

-15.DBS update service
+15. DBS update service